 He’s assembled an all-star cast, with Jodie Foster, Sterling K. Brown, Sofia Boutella, Jeff Goldblum, Brian Tyree Henry, Jenny Slate, Dave Bautista, and Zachary Quinto in key roles and Pearce writing and directing.

 Foster plays Jean Thomas, a nurse who runs a secret hospital for criminals in futuristic Los Angeles.
 With riots going on outside and an influx of patients to deal with, things soon spin out of control inside the Artemis, putting everybody in harm's way...

-As the film comes to cinemas (it’s out on July 20th and will be available to pre-order from hmv’s online store in the coming days), we spoke to Pearce about how it all came together…
+As the film comes to stores on Monday (November 26th), we spoke to Pearce about how it all came together…

 Can you talk us through the genesis of Hotel Artemis?

 “I’ve been lucky enough to be a screenwriter on a lot of big movies over the last eight or nine years, but I’ve always wanted to direct.
 I’ve directed a few small things, but if you want to do a feature then you pretty much have to write it yourself.
 I’d written a couple before this, but nothing came of them.
 This one though, it stuck.
 It’s a small movie, but I’ve managed to get an unbelievable cast.
 Hopefully, people will remember us in the middle of blockbuster season.”

 How was it putting the cast together?
 Did you get everyone you wanted to get?